-The Hwasong-12 is a liquid-fueled, possibly single-stage intermediate-range ballistic missile produced by North Korea.
+The Hwasong-12 is a single-staged, liquid-fueled intermediate-range ballistic missile produced by North Korea.
 It was successfully test launched for the first time on May 14, 2017.

 Hwasong-12 at a Glance

 Possessed By: North Korea

 Range: 4,500 km